Anthropology Magazine

 Professor Talking Points

 • Freeman’s second book focuses on providing a detailed ethnography of the Samoans and pointing out Mead’s errors.
-The book includes a history of how the nature versus nurture debate began and its standing at the time of publication and an explanation for why Boas pushed against accepting any genetic study for behaviors.
+The book includes a history of how the nature versus nurture debate began, its standing at the time of publication, and an explanation for why Boas pushed against accepting any genetic study for behaviors.

-• Anthropologist Paul Shankman points out the lack of evidence and outright incorrect conclusions Freeman makes in his argument against Mead.
-Shankman notes that Freeman overemphasized the popularity of Mead’s Coming of Age in Samoa, disregarded Mead’s acknowledgment of biology in the book (and further work in promoting genetics in the anthropology field), and failed to provide transcripts for his hoax claim interviews.
-Time also played a factor in the work of Mead and Freeman.
-Mead was in Samoa in the 1920s, while Freeman studied Samoa in the 1940s and 1950s.
-The location of their studies varied as well.
+• Anthropologist Paul Shankman points out the lack of evidence and incorrect conclusions Freeman makes in his argument against Mead.
+Shankman notes that Freeman overemphasized the popularity of Mead’s Coming of Age in Samoa, disregarded her acknowledgment of biology (and promoting genetics in anthropology in general), and failed to provide transcripts for his hoax-claim interviews.
+Time and location also played a factor: Mead was in American Samoa in the 1920s, while Freeman was in a different part of the islands in the 1940s and 1950s.

-• Today, many experts interchange the words “genetics” and “environment” for nature and nurture, respectively.
-“Environment” encompasses a broader range of interactions, not solely from parents and caregivers.
-During the mid-twentieth century, anthropologists were divided and felt compelled to pick a dominating factor in individual development.
-Today, it is widely accepted that both genetics and environment play a role in human development.
+• Today many experts use the words “genetics” and “environment” interchangeably for nature and nurture, respectively.
+“Environment” encompasses a broader range of interactions that are not solely from parents and caregivers.
+During the mid-20th century, anthropologists were divided and felt compelled to pick a dominating factor in individual development.
+Today it is widely accepted that both genetics and environment play a role in human development.

 Academic Articles

 1. Barlow, Fiona Kate.
+2019.
 “Nature vs. Nurture Is Nonsense: On the Necessity of an Integrated Genetic, Social, Developmental, and Personality Psychology.”
-Australian Journal of Psychology 71, no. 1 (2019): 68-79.
+Australian Journal of Psychology 71 (1): 68–79.

 Student Discussion Questions

-• How did eugenics spark in response to the cultural determinism movement in anthropology?
+• How did eugenics spark a response to the cultural determinism movement in anthropology?
 Who were some of the major players?

-• What is the crux of the nature versus nurture arguments?
+• What is the crux of the nature versus nurture argument?
 Can the two sides work together to explain human behavior?

 • What is the status of the nature versus nurture controversy in anthropology today?

-• How have the arguments for nature versus nurture changed over the last 150 years?
+• How has the argument for nature versus nurture changed over the past 150 years?
 Where do you see nature versus nurture being debated today?

-• Is it enough to cite a single example claiming nature or nurture are responsible for human behavioral development, or are multiple instances required to prove a theory?
-For example, is Mead’s work in Samoa enough to prove the nurture theory is applicable in all instances of adolescent behavior, or should it be viewed alongside examples of American adolescents?
+• Is it enough to cite a single example claiming nature or nurture are responsible for human behavioral development or are multiple instances required to prove a theory?
+For example, is Mead’s work in American Samoa enough to prove the nurture theory is applicable in all instances of adolescent behavior or should it be viewed alongside examples of adolescents in the United States?

 Activities